mdapena/Angular-Project-Structure/docs/shared-directory.md

 # Shared Directory

 The shared module contains all reusable classes and resources that are used between domain/feature modules.
-Since the shared components are constantly loaded with the application, they are available whenever a module requests them.

 ```bash
 .